2024 Important Information

 The Washington Midsummer Renaissance Faire (WMRF

-Included below is what the Washington Renaissance Arts and Education Society (WRAES) expects of all Participants* and Guests at our events.
+Included below is what the Washington Renaissance Arts and Education Society (WRAES) expects of all Guests at our events.
 The hold harmless and waiver that is signed with our Participant badge registration and camping pass acknowledges the receipt and agreement to comply with these and all posted rules.

 Code of Conduct